S.S. America

 October 9, she departed for her very last return Trans Atlantic voyage ever!

-She returned to New
+She returned to New York

-on October 27 at 8:00 AM, with 801 passengers aboard.
-There was a prevailing
+with 801 passengers aboard.
+There was a prevailing gloom amongst the crew, and

-gloom amongst the crew, and when passengers aboard found out that this was her
+when passengers aboard found out that this was her very last voyage, they could

-very last voyage, they could not believe that it had not been announced, for
+not believe that it had not been announced, for everyone believe that the ship

-everyone believe that the ship would have been packed, as so many would have
+would have been packed, as so many would have loved to sat a final farewell!

-She arrived home to New York
+She arrived home to New

-on October 27, and 2with her passengers having disembarked her then 457 crew were discharged.
-She departed New York
+her passengers having disembarked her then 457 crew

-for the last time under an United States
+the last time under an United

-Yards, where she awaited her fate.
+birthplace Newport-News Shipbuilding Yards, where she awaited her fate.

 On November 4, 1964 the United States Lines